March TARDA Newsletter – The Timeshare Transparency Act – a Bipartisan Bill S3502

 https://www.naag.org/attorney-general-journal/timeshare-obligations-regulations-and-challenges

 ARDA is the timeshare industry’s Washington-based trade association and a major lobbying force on Capital Hill and in Tallahassee.
-ARDA-ROC is a Political Action Committee.
 ARDA-ROC raises approximately $5 million a year in opt-out donations, invoiced on maintenance fees.
-Opting out of the donation is not always easy.
-Not one of over 3,000 timeshare members our volunteers have asked, have been able to answer the question, “What is ARDA?”
+Opting out is not always easy.
+Few timeshare members we’ve asked have been able to answer the question, “What is ARDA?”

 A YouTube video, concerning ARDA-ROC recommending companies that charge upfront fees to list a timeshare,